 Lady Wellesley and her two children spent the winter of 1917-1918 in Fort Worth with Lord Wellesley.
 Her first husband, Lord Wellesley’s brother Richard, was killed in the war.
 Photo is from the November 25, 1917 Star-Telegram.

-On November 29, 1917 the Star-Telegram reported the numbers of the three fields.
+On November 29, 1917 the Star-Telegram reported the personnel numbers of the three fields.
 During 1917-1918 RFC instructors at the three fields would train about six thousand men, both American and Canadian.
 Each field housed about two thousand men.

 RFC instructors taught men to fly in the Curtiss JN4 Canuck (“Jenny”), a biplane weighing just over one ton and having a top speed of seventy-five miles per hour.
 (Photos from Wikipedia.)